microsoft/vscode-docs/docs/remote/containers-advanced.md

 VS Code will now be able to [attach to any running container](/docs/remote/containers.md#attaching-to-running-containers) on the remote host.
 You can also [use specialized, local `devcontainer.json` files to create / connect to a remote dev container](#converting-an-existing-or-predefined-devcontainerjson).

-Once you are done, press `kbstyle(Ctrl+C)` in the terminal / command prompt to close the tunnel.
+Once you are done, press `kbstyle(Ctrl+C)` in the terminal / PowerShell to close the tunnel.

 > **Note:** If the `ssh` command fails, you may need to `AllowStreamLocalForwarding` on your SSH host.
 >